Noahs-ARK/idea_relations/README.md

 This project provides a framework to identify relations between ideas in temporal text corpora.
 Because ideas are naturally embedded in texts, we propose a framework to systematically characterize the relations between ideas based on their occurrence by combining two statistics: cooccurrence within documents and prevalence correlation over time.
-This framework reveals four possible relations between ideas:
+This framework reveals four possible relations between ideas as shown in the following quadrants:
 * friendship: two ideas tend to cooccur, and are correlated in prevalence;
 * head-to-head: two ideas rarely cooccur, and are anti-correlated in prevalence;
 * tryst: two ideas tend to cooccur, but are anti-correlated in prevalence;